ElektraInitiative/libelektra/doc/decisions/internal_cache.md

 assert (keyName(key) == keyName(key_dup)); // stays always valid
 ```

-This is already implemented for the MMAP cache, so the implementation should be straightforward (do the same COW duplications as done for MMAP).
+This is already implemented for the MMAP cache, so the implementation should be straightforward:
+Do the same COW duplications as done for MMAP but with a different flag.

 **Pros:**